 Has it changed the type of projects you work on and how you interact with clients?

-‘Becoming B Corp means we now have a strong reason to turn down clients that have messages or practices that we do not agree with.
-We only work with clients who we feel share a similar goal to us.’ – Sam Maxwell, Animator.
+“Becoming B Corp means we now have a strong reason to turn down clients whose messages or practices we don’t agree with.
+We only work with clients who share our goals.” — Sam Maxwell, Animator.

-‘We were already working on great projects focused on social and environmental change, but B Corp has opened more doors for us to collaborate with other B Corp organisations, as it gives them the confidence that our values are aligned.
-So, I guess when we meet new potential clients there is already a sense of being on the same page, and an open way of working that comes from that.’ – James Sampson, Director.
+“We were already focused on social and environmental change, but B Corp has opened more doors for collaboration.
+It gives other B Corps confidence that our values align.
+When meeting new clients, there’s already a sense of being on the same page.” — James Sampson, Director.

 Skylark is committed to bettering our working practices.
 What changes have we achieved so far?

-We have been working on making some positive changes at Skylark for some time now.
-Our environmental practices include car sharing or cycling/walking to work, working remotely, catering vegan or vegetarian on shoots, using reusable cups, minimising plastic waste and running on renewable energy.
-Every year, we re-certify our Ad Green accreditation – sustainable production training to further improve our practices.
-If you are in advertising production, I would strongly recommend these helpful and free sessions to help lower your carbon footprint.
+We have been working on positive changes at Skylark for some time.
+Our environmental practices include car sharing, cycling or walking to work, working remotely, catering vegan or vegetarian on shoots, using reusable cups, minimizing plastic waste, and running on renewable energy.
+We re-certify our Ad Green accreditation annually to further improve our practices.
+If you’re in advertising production, I recommend these free sessions to help lower your carbon footprint.

-The materials that go into the manufacture of tech are extremely costly to the environment (we are so passionate about this that we made a video about it!), so we often rent rather than purchase new kit.
-As a commitment to supporting local businesses, and fostering a friendly local community (we avoid Amazon where possible), preferring to shop locally.
+Tech materials are costly to the environment (we even made a video about it!), so we often rent equipment rather than purchasing new.
+We support local businesses and foster a friendly community by shopping locally and avoiding Amazon where possible.

 We are aware of the importance of our staff’s mental health and wellbeing, and have since appointed an internal Mental Health Champion for support and guidance.
 Improving our work/life balance is a priority.
 There’s Wellbeing Wednesdays at our co-sharing office every month too so we encourage the team to attend.